“[his 1992 album is] very, very nicely put together”

 Larry’s songwriting began in college, then came of age during his grad school years in Austin, where he served as ASG VP, had a (cassette!) album release (which yielded his first radio airplay), interviewed a major-label artist, and won song contest awards.
 While full-time academia has kept him too busy to record subsequent albums, Larry has had several songs win contest awards (e.g., 2nd place in the fall 2012 El Paso Songwriting Contest) or get recorded by indie artists and Larry has also published poetry.

 As UTEP’s Professor Lesser (hey, that rhymes!), Larry is gratefully surprised that his longtime love for song has overlapped with his academic endeavors (HERE’s a lively example) and helped lead to prestigious teaching awards.
-On using music/song with teen/adult math/statistics learners, Larry has published pioneering journal articles (and 75+ lyrics), won a dozen awards for songs/videos in recent national contests (e.g., ASA, MoMath, CAUSE, QL-SIGMAA), given banquet/keynote presentations, was featured guest and lyricist for 6 STEM episodes of a PBS-TV station’s children’s show, had newspaper/TV coverage (especially for “American Pi” and “The Gambler”), and has a current NSF grant to create and assess interactive songs to help students learn introductory statistics, an effort that includes collaboration with UTEP music faculty Dominic Dousa and Stephen Haddad, and has spread to other disciplines (VOICES).
+On using music/song with teen/adult math/statistics learners, Larry has published pioneering journal articles (and 88+ lyrics), won over a dozen awards for songs/videos in recent national contests (e.g., ASA, MoMath, CAUSE, QL-SIGMAA), given banquet/keynote presentations, was featured guest and lyricist for 6 STEM episodes of a PBS-TV station’s children’s show, had newspaper/TV coverage (especially for “American Pi” and “The Gambler”), and has a current NSF grant to create and assess interactive songs to help students learn introductory statistics, an effort that includes collaboration with UTEP music faculty Dominic Dousa and Stephen Haddad, and has spread to other disciplines (VOICES).

 A 2006 visit from songwriting influence David Wilcox (on a cross-country Airstream family journey) sparked Larry’s parallel repertoire of spiritual/Jewish songcraft, aligned with his role as Affiliated Faculty in UTEP’s Inter-American Jewish Studies Program.
 For example, his “Healing Song” appears on CDs (by former UTEP instructors Ellen Wilson and Larry Bach), has been used by congregations in several cities, and was featured in an NPR station interview and in the blog of the literary journal of the Center for Bioethics and Humanities at SUNY Upstate Medical University.
 And he co-wrote a song (with renowned Jewish artist Robbi Sherwin) that appeared on the debut CD of a top contemporary Jewish music group (Sababa).